RiannReis/joker-app/README.md

 In this application, I studied new methods of organizing layouts, such as applying a side menu and synchronizing it with the top toolbar, using fragments and a single activity for the application.

-Also the introduction the MVP design pattern and applying it to this project.
+Also the introduction the MVP (Model-View-Presenter) design pattern and applying it to this project.
 In addition to different libraries to optimize application development.

 Used libraries: